 Also, how those pages on top made a ton of money with ads, affiliate programs and what not.

-6 years afterward, having built and ranked websites (some failed too), here I am working with Hektor as the COO of Hekkup AB, doing what I love.
+6 years afterward, having built and ranked websites (some failed too), here I am working with Hektor as the COO of Hekkup, doing what I love.

 Now, that is enough about me, let’s quickly dive into the topic of ‘keyword sorting’.

-When I say ‘similar search intent’, it is not what you think the intent of the searcher is, it is the intent perceived by the search engine.
+When I say “similar search intent”, it is not what you think the intent of the searcher is, it is the intent perceived by the search engine.

 To explain the process, I will make use of the document exported by Hektor for the keyword research example.

-Here is the link to the sheet if you want to practically try it along with us – keyword sorting test
+Here is the link to the sheet if you want to practically try it along with us – keyword sorting test.